-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants (b) Weighted- average exercise price of outstanding options, warrants and (c) Number of securities remaining available for future issuance under equity plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 753,035 \$ 18.86 1,802,159 Equity compensation plans not approved by security holders (2) 176,726 \$ 18.16
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 753,035 \$18.86 1,802,159 Equity compensation plans not approved by security holders (2) 176,726 \$18.16

-(1) Excludes restricted shares issued in connection with Griffon's equity compensation plans.
-The total reflected in Column (c) includes shares available for grant as any equity award under the Incentive Plan.
+- (1) Excludes restricted shares issued in connection with Griffon's equity compensation plans.
+The total reflected in Column (c) includes shares available for grant as any equity award under the Incentive Plan. - (2) Griffon's 1998 Employee and Director Stock Option Plan is the only equity plan which was not approved by Griffon's stockholders.
+No new grants have been made under The Employee and Director Stock Option Plan since February 2008.